Sustainability criteria for biofuels, bioliquids and biomass fuels

-A given set of sustainability criteria that cover the entire production chain of a biofuel or bioliquid, from feedstock production to end use, shall be fulfilled for it to be considered sustainable in Sweden.
+A given set of sustainability criteria that cover the entire production chain of a biofuel, bioliquid or biomass fuel, from feedstock production to end use, shall be fulfilled for it to be considered sustainable in Sweden.
 To be eligible for tax reductions, fuels must also conform to the EU guidelines on state aid.

-Act (2010:598) concerning sustainability criteria for biofuels and bioliquids ensures that those biofuels and bioliquids that are used in Sweden fulfil these criteria, it came into force on 1 October 2010.
-Government Bill 2010/11:152 proposed several amendments to the act, which were subsequently accepted by the Swedish Parliament in September 2011.
-The new act entered into force on 1 November 2011.
+The act Sustainability criteria for biofuels, bioliquids and biomass fuels (Lag (2010:598) om hållbarhetskriterier för biodrivmedel och biobränslen) ensures that those biofuels, bioliquids and biomass fuels that are used in Sweden fulfil these criteria, it came into force on 1 October 2010.
+The legislation has been revised on several occasions to accomodate the ammendments in the renewable energy directive and other adjustments.
 As of 1 January 2016 the act has been updated to also accommodate the EU guidelines on state aid.
-More information on this can be found in the document "Production plant decision".